 - Dry air

 As you can see, they are very picky so it will take a good amount of watching and reacting to your plant to find the happy medium it craves.
 As is the case with most plants, they will tell you something is wrong by their appearance.
 Leaning one way usually indicates that the most light is that way.
-Yellow leaves can indicate many things as highlighted in our blog here.
-If you take the time and effort to listen to your plant and give it the best possible living conditions, you will reap the rewards.
+Yellow leaves can indicate many things going wrong with the plant, but If you take the time and effort to listen to your plant and give it the best possible living conditions, you will reap the rewards.

 Possibly the most important part of growing plants is the light.
 Light is how plants grow, they use carbon dioxide water and light to perform photosynthesis, which allows them to produce more plant mass.
 Not enough light will stunt a plant’s growth.
 Too much light will give your plant leaf burn.
 Fiddle leaf figs require moderately bright light for about 6 to 8 hours a day.
 If you don’t have a window large enough or live in a region of the world that doesn’t get consistent sunlight, we recommend a plant light to help provide ample light to your plant.
 Indoor plant lighting can be tricky to navigate because our eyes adjust to low-light conditions making us think it is brighter than it actually is indoors…many serious plant owners will often purchase light meters to take the guesswork out of how much light they are really getting!

 A fiddle leaf fig growing under a Vita growlight

 Other Useful Information

 Coming from tropical rainforests, fiddle leaf figs love humid conditions.
 Their ideal humidity level is 65.
 A normal room’s humidity level is only 10 so it is suggested that you either get a humidifier for it or mist it every so often.

 A good all-purpose fertilizer and soil that leads to good drainage can be helpful to ensure your plant isn’t overwatered and grows healthily.